 As noted above, urea consumption is very much driven by agriculture; about 80% of urea goes to agricultural use, with only 20% going to industrial or so-called 'technical' uses.
 Agricultural demand has gradually slowed as end use markets mature, and these days there is more emphasis on more efficient application of fertilizer, but the UN Food and Agriculture Organisation (FAO) still predicts that overall demand for nitrogen fertilizer will continue to rise at around 1.25% yearon-year for the rest of the decade.
-The region with the highest rate of growth over that period is forecast to be sub-Saharan Africa, where the rate of increase is put at 4.4%, but demand there is beginning including melamine, which has increasfrom a much lower base.
-Demand is still ingly been seen as a useful side-stream increasing by 2-3% per year in regions like for some urea plants, with production India South America and Central Asia synergies.
-The use of urea solutions for but the slowdown in demand in China and selective catalytic reduction (SCR) sysdeclining demand in Europe bring down tems for commercial vehicle exhausts the overall global total. in order to comply with tighter emission The main non-agricultural use is in regulations has also led to increasing
+The region with the highest rate of growth over that period is forecast to be sub-Saharan Africa, where the rate of increase is put at 4.4%, but demand there is beginning from a much lower base.
+Demand is still increasing by 2-3% per year in regions like India, South America and Central Asia, but the slowdown in demand in China and declining demand in Europe bring down the overall global total.